rnosov/react-reveal/src/docs/common.md

 title: Common Effects
 ---

 Here is the list of different effects reveal effects.
 Every component can have a number of different attributes (like left or right versions).
-See examples for details.
-They can can be combined with other [props](/docs/props/).
+See [examples](/examples/common/) for details.
+You can also use the rest of component [props](/docs/props/).

 ### Fade